aregtech/areg-sdk/conf/README.md

-# Configurations
+# Configuration Overview

-This document is a short introduction of folder content and configuration for different toolsets.
+This document provides a brief overview of the configuration directory's contents and instructions for setting up configurations for various toolsets.

-## CMakeLists
+## CMake
-The folder [./cmake](./cmkae/) contains project common and developer specific settings.
-Normally, it is expected to make custom changes only in the [user.cmake](./cmake/user.cmake) file.
-The content of the folder has impact when build project with `cmake` tool.
+The [./cmake](./cmake/) directory contains project-wide and developer-specific settings for building with CMake.
+Direct modifications to files within this directory are generally unnecessary.
+Instead, use the options in [user.cmake](./cmake/user.cmake) to customize the build configuration.

 ## Microsoft Visual Studio
-The folder [./msvc](./msvc/) contains Microsoft Visual Studio specific property files that are included in projects.
-Normally, it is expected to make custom changes only in the [./msvc/user.props](./msvc/user.props) file.
-The content of the foler has impact with build project with `MSBuild` build.
+The [./msvc](./msvc/) directory includes Visual Studio-specific property files referenced by the project.
+Directly modifying `.props` files is not recommended.
+To customize your build, copy the [msvc_setup.props](./../msvc_setup.props) file into your solution directory and apply necessary changes there.

+For further information, consult the [wiki](./../docs/wiki/README.md) documentation.